EYBlockchain/starlight/doc/WRITEUP.md

 \*Looking for any address as a mapping key isn't enough here - there could be a zApp which secretly stores customer information by their address, but is editable by (and owned by) a system admin.

-*Sometimes* also means that commitment structures are not uniform, which could be confusing to a Solidity dev who isn't familiar with zkp (and it's not as pretty).
+*Sometimes* also means that commitment structures are not uniform, which could be confusing to a Solidity dev who isn't familiar with zkp.
 Plus, it implies that some secrets are owned and some are not - which is even more confusing, because a secret has to be secret to *someone*, or it's not secret!
 If we don't specify that someone, then the secret state is nullifiable by anyone who knows the salt, which could be a long list of previous owners.

 This is a long explanation of why we eventually went with *always*.
-We infer ownership by looking for who can initialise and nullify the state (discussed below).
+We infer ownership by looking for who can initialise and nullify the state (discussed [below](#ownership)).

-Another good reason for always adding a PK to the commitment is 'Zexe does it'.

 ---